OF A SOPHISTO-ROCK SAXOPHONIST BY ANNIE McCLEAN

 out in Toronto to record two tracks with Bob Siebenberg’s brother-in-law,

 Scott Gorham and his band Thin Lizzy which included the hit single “Dancin’

 in the Moonlight”.

-in the US then caught up with Thin Lizzy back in London in late
+then caught up with Thin Lizzy back in London in late August ’77

-consisted of the daily “view from my window” of whichever
+study which consisted of the daily “view from my window” of

-to wind up the tour, filming some of their best known live band
+up the tour, filming some of their best known live band footage at St.

-footage at St. Mary’s College that evening.
-It’s perhaps
+Mary’s College that evening.
+It’s perhaps no coincidence to

 March ‘78 the boys were back hard at work on the next album